Question 128·Medium·Text Structure and Purpose

 Which choice best describes the function of the underlined sentence in the overall structure of the text?

-For SAT “function in the passage” questions, first bracket the target sentence and read one or two sentences before and after it.
-Ask: What new information does this sentence add?
-Does it explain, contrast, transition, or interpret something?
-Then eliminate any choices that (1) focus on the wrong subject (e.g., students instead of the teacher), (2) describe something handled by a different sentence (such as a later reaction), or (3) claim the sentence is unrelated when it clearly connects to nearby lines.
-Choose the option that best matches the sentence’s specific role in linking and shaping the surrounding ideas.
+For SAT “function in the passage” questions, bracket the underlined sentence and read one or two sentences before and after it.
+Identify whether it explains, transitions, contrasts, or interprets the surrounding ideas.
+Then eliminate choices that focus on the wrong subject (e.g., the students instead of Mrs. Langford) or describe something that happens in a different part of the passage (like a later reaction).

 Hints